CyberDefend3r/Symantec-ATP-Events/README.md

   -hr Hours       The amount of hours you want.
 Default is 0 (meaning now - 0 hour).
   -dt Date Time   Specific date and time (yyyy-mm-dd_hh:mm:ss), default is current utc time.
 ```
-This example would return results for mimikatz from server 10.0.0.100 with a time range of now - 3 hours.
+This example would return results for mimikatz from all servers in config with a time range of now - 3 hours.
 ```bash
 $ ./symantec_api.py -q "file.name:mimikatz_x86.exe OR file.name:mimikatz.exe" -hr 3
 ```